collinsevan/galactic-odyssey/README.md

 - I would like to understand how to interact with the game.
 - I would like to be able to make decisions within the game that determine wether I win or fail.
 - I would like the options I have to be clearly presented to me.
-- I would like to be able to replay the game when I reach an ending.
+- I would like to be able to replay the game when I reach an ending by refreshing the terminal.

 ## Features